How to qualify SSC JE

 • Practice (1 hour): It is very important to take a small test of what you have studied throughout the day.
 So try to solve at least one paper each of Tech and No Tech daily.
 This will tell you where your preparation needs improvement.

-Practice previous years’ question papers and mock tests
+• Practice previous years’ question papers and mock tests

-Revision is the Key!
+• Revision is the Key!

-You have completed the syllabus of SSC JE 2025, solved the test papers as well, but if you do not revise, then it will be a big mistake.
+You have completed the SSC JE syllabus, solved the test papers as well, but if you do not revise, then it will be a big mistake.
 You will have to suffer the consequences of this in the exam hall, when you will get many questions wrong due to not being able to revise properly.
 Therefore, make good use of time and do revision.
 Often, we see that candidates just keep reading new topics without having a revision plan, and this directly affects their marks.
 In exams like SSC JE, where the syllabus is very vast and there are also many technical concepts, revision proves to be a game-changer.

 • This is a live online course, which will be in Hinglish language, i.e., Hindi + English.